donaldvallejo/donaldvallejo/README.md

 ### Hi there
-My Name is Donny I am focusing on web development and possibly DevOps/SRE.
+My Name is Donny I'm a software engineer with management skills.
+My passion is creating, leading & inspiring teams through challenges.
+Battle-tested and ready for any scenario.

-Here's some of my interests:
+Here's some of my tech stacks:

 <h3> 🛠 &nbsp;Tech Stack</h3>